scaleway/python-scaleway/README.rst

 Test
 ----

-To submit a patch, you'll need to test your code.
+To submit a patch, you'll need to test your code against ptyhon2.7 and python3.4.
 To run tests:

 .. code-block:: bash